hklang10/micropython/docs/library/machine.CAN.rst

     can = CAN(0, extframe=True, mode=CAN.LOOPBACK, baudrate=BAUDRATE_500k)
     dev.setfilter(0, CAN.FILTER_ADDRESS, [0x102, 0])  # set a filter to receive messages with id = 0x102
     can.send([1,2,3], 0x102)   # send a message with id 123
-    can.recv()                 # receive message
+    can.recv(0)                # receive message

 or
     from machine import CAN
     can = CAN(0)
     can.init(CAN.NORMAL)
     can.send([1,2,3],100)
+    can.recv(0)

 Constructors
 ------------

 .. class:: machine.CAN(bus, ...)

-   Construct a CAN object on the given bus.  *bus* can be 0 or 1 (for compatibility with STM32).
+   Construct a CAN object on the given bus.
-       *bus* is not implemented for esp32, 0 or 1 will point to the same device
+       *bus* is not implemented for ESP32, value is required and must be zero.

    See :meth:`CAN.init` for parameters of initialisation.